Kubelet Initialization

 /DEEPER DIVE

-• Create an instance of images.ImageGCPolicy at pkg/kubelet/kubelet.go: 473, which is used to manage the garbage collection of unused images on the node.
+images.ImageGCPolicyatpkg/kubelet/kubelet.go: 473, which is used to manage the garbage collection of unused images on the node. - If the

-• IMPORTANT: An instance of eviction.Config is created at pkg/kubelet/kubelet.go: 493, which is used to configure the eviction manager.
+eviction.Configis created atpkg/kubelet/kubelet.go: 493, which is used to configure the eviction manager.

 // pkg/kubelet/eviction/types.go: 46